 Even the most simple design of door knob can be capable of adding a touch of style to your property.
 With the sheer amount of designs, styles and finishes available it is considerably easy to choose one that fits the style and appearance of your door and surrounding furniture.
 As well as the more standard designs there are some marvellously decorative options, like cut-glass knobs or reeded designs.

-- If the classic ball or bun shape is too simplistic, you can always opt for an oval or egg-shaped knob, which boasts enhanced grip and leverage.
-There are many designs to choose from as well as sizes which allows you to find a door knob that compliment your door.
+If the classic ball or bun shape is too simplistic, you can always opt for an oval or egg-shaped knob, which boasts enhanced grip and leverage.
+There are many designs to choose from as well as sizes that allows you to find a door knob that complement your door.

 Within the realm of door handles the lever is a more recent technology (event though it has still been around for hundreds of years itself), In more recent years the lever has become more and more integrated with modern interior design.
 They have also become commonplace on external doors such as patios, and front doors.
 Door levers are available in a wide variety of designs and finishes.